We look after your interests

 Which brings us back to the “yield-chasers” mentioned above.
 In my careers, every bear market has started with the ‘yield-chasing’ investors getting burnt.
 It is almost as if “the bear” enters a room and decides ‘First, I will eat the yield chasers.
 They are the easy preys.
 Then, if I am still hungry, I will eat the momentum guys.
 And if I am still hungry after that, I will have the value investors for desert’.

-The fact that the yield chasers just got destroyed doesn’t mean that, de facto, the momentum and value guys are next.
+The fact that the yield chasers just got destroyed doesn't mean that, de facto, the momentum and value guys are next.
 Maybe the bear has had its fill, and goes back to sleep (after all, it is hibernating season)?
-But still, when the yield chasers get eaten, we momentum and value guys have to realize that we are potentially next on the menu…
+But still, when the yield chasers get eaten, we momentum and value guys have to realise that we are potentially next on the menu...

 And all this brings me to perhaps the single most important reason to be cautious given recent developments: namely the fact that this is now the second crisis in a decade where US regulators have shown themselves to the world to be completely hapless.